yi-huang-1/torchrdit/wiki/MaterialProxy.md

 - 'freq-nk': Frequency and complex refractive index (n, k) data
 - 'wl-nk': Wavelength and complex refractive index (n, k) data

+In addition to file-based loading, MaterialDataProxy can construct dispersive material datasets directly from in-memory samples for use by `MaterialClass`.
+The internal representation is a table of shape (N, 3):

+`[wavelength_um, eps1, eps2]` where `ε = eps1 - 1j*eps2` and `eps2 >= 0`.

 This class is typically used internally by the MaterialClass to load and process dispersive material data, but can also be used directly for material data analysis and manipulation.